 Dr Raftos passed away at the age of 87 and will be remembered as a determined and passionate individual who was not afraid of a challenge and happy to advocate for change.

 About the Award

-The award will be presented to the researcher judged to be responsible for outstanding contributions to biomedical innovation recommended by our Research Advisory Committee (RAC) following the review of the acquittal forms and other supporting materials including published papers, patents, evidence of translation etc. Innovations will include Australian research and discoveries into new medicines, vaccines, biologicals, devices, tools or diagnostics.
+The award is presented to the researcher judged by our Research Advisory Committee (RAC) and Board to be responsible for outstanding contributions to biomedical innovation advancement following the review of the acquittal forms and other supporting materials including published papers, patents, evidence of translation etc. Innovations will include Australian research and discoveries into new medicines, vaccines, biologicals, devices, tools or diagnostics.

-The recipient of the award will be invited to present at the NFMRI annual award ceremony, which is normally held in December each year.
+The recipient of the award will be invited to present at the NFMRI annual award ceremony, which is normally held in November or December each year.